n1299cb/Impulcifer-Atmos/README.md

 [measurements](https://github.com/jaakkopasanen/Impulcifer/wiki/Measurements) page of Impulcifer wiki.
 The whole process is really quite simple and doesn't take more than couple of minutes.
 Reading through the measurement guide is most strongly recommended when doing measurements the first time or using a different speaker configuration the first time.

+You can automate the setup with the helper scripts.
+Run `python generate_layout.py --layout=7.1 --dir=data/my_hrir` (or another layout) to create the expected folder structure and then start `python capture_wizard.py --layout=7.1 --dir=data/my_hrir` to record each group interactively.

 Following is a quick reference for running the measurements once you're familiar with the process.
 If you always use `my_hrir` as the temporary folder and rename it after the processing has been done, you don't have to change the